What If Your AI Scientist Could Remember Why It Failed? EvoScientist's Self-Evolving Research Team

 That is what separates EvoScientist from a lot of multi-agent papers.
 Others mostly do role decomposition.
 EvoScientist is trying to do organizational learning.

-I like EMA because it admits something many agent frameworks prefer not to admit:
+EMA admits something many agent frameworks prefer not to admit:

 storing logs is not the same thing as learning.